txusballesteros/android-bind/README.md

     ...
 }
 ```
-Configure your model class using @BindTo annotation on your model class to configure binding between your model field and your UI View.
+Use @BindTo annotation on your model class fields to configure binding between your model and your UI views.

 ```java